 The Society for Music Perception and Cognition is a not-for-profit organization for researchers and others interested in music perception and cognition.

 The Society hosts biennial conferences, providing opportunities for members of the research community to present new research in the area of music cognition.
-Information about SMPC 2011 (which was held Aug.
-11-14, 2011 in Rochester, NY) is available online at: http://www.esm.rochester.edu/smpc2011.
+Information about SMPC 2015 (which was held Aug.
+1-5th, 2015, in Nashville, TN) is available online.

 Past meetings have been held in a variety of cities, hosted by different institutions.
 In addition, SMPC cooperates with other organizations in music cognition to host international conferences.